SnowballSH/Avalanche/README.md

 # Avalanche

-[WIP] UCI Chess Engine written in Zig, using Bitboards and NNUE.
+UCI Chess Engine written in Zig, using Bitboards and NNUE.

 **CCRL ELO (v0.2.2): 2629**